optcutils/optcutils/changelog/BOOKHELPER.md

 #1.3
+    `1.3.1`
+        - Added text colors to the selection

+    `1.3`
         - Added save and load buttons

 #1.2
     - Now only the characters with fortnight drops appear on the list.